Terms & Conditions

 - Payment Terms

-- The Customer shall pay the Company the Fees during the Term as set out in the Registration Form and subject to any payment terms set out in invoices.
+- The Customer shall pay the Company the Fees during the Term as set out in the Quote agreement and subject to any payment terms set out in invoices.

-- Unless stated otherwise in the Registration Form, payment of all Fees is due immediately at the start of each Renewal Term and shall be without prejudice to any claims or rights which the Customer may have against the Company.
+- Unless stated otherwise in the Quote agreement, payment of all Fees is due immediately at the start of each Renewal Term and shall be without prejudice to any claims or rights which the Customer may have against the Company.
 If the Customer believes that any invoice is incorrect, it must notify the Company in writing within 7 days of the invoice date.

 - Where payment of any Fee is not received on the due payment date, the Company may, without liability to the Customer, disable the Customer’s password, account and access to all or part of the Solution and Services and the Company shall be under no obligation to provide any or all of the Solution or Services while the invoice(s) concerned remains unpaid.
 The Company shall be entitled to charge interest on overdue Fees at the applicable statutory rate.